hyl317/hapROH/docs/tutorial.rst

 3. How to call IBD on the X chromosome between two male X chromosomes: **callIBD_maleX_vignette**

-4. How to estimate effective population sizes from inferred ROH using a likelihood framework **estimateNe_vignette**
+4. How to estimate effective population sizes from inferred ROH using a likelihood framework: **estimateNe_vignette**

 These notebooks walk you through typical applications of hapROH.
 All you need is your ``eigenstrat`` file and the reference genome data (available via the link below), and you are good to go to run your own ROH calling!